Tender & savory steak kabobs are great for a barbecue entrée and a deliciously easy way to prep ahead!

 - Rest meat for at least 5 minutes to seal in the juices.
 Drizzle with extra melted butter & parsley before serving.

-For medium-rare steak, cook until internal temperature is 135°F, for medium it should be 145°F, and for well-done 150°F.
+- For medium-rare steak, cook until internal temperature is 135°F

 Tips for the Best Kebabs

-- If using wooden skewers, just be sure to soak them in water before using, to prevent the wood from burning.
+- If using wooden skewers, just be sure to soak them in water before using them to prevent the wood from burning.
 It makes all the difference!

 - Take the skewers off of the grill a few degrees before you reach the desired temperature, the temperature will continue to rise as they rest.